 This national program helps repay education loans in exchange for a year of service in designated areas across the United States.

 These programs open slots for loan repayment based on need and are awarded on a rolling basis.
-Further information is available at the respective websites.

 - Indian Health Service (IHS)